rdogmartin/copy-gps/README.md

 ## Using it

-- In File Manager, shift-right click any .jpg or .jpeg image and click Copy GPS coordinates.
+- In File Manager, hold the shift key and right-click any .jpg or .jpeg image and click Copy GPS coordinates.

    ![Add Command key to registry](images/copy-gps-right-click-zoomed.jpg)

-  > 💡 TIP: Instead of shift-right click, you can right-click, then choose Show More Options.
+  > 💡 TIP: Alternatively, you can right-click, then choose Show More Options.

    ![Add Command key to registry](images/copy-gps-show-more-options.jpg)